AcroMedia/ansible-role-nfs/README.md

 # Acro Media NFS Server/Client Ansible Roles

-* access
+This role contains 4 mini roles that all work together (see example playbook below):
+* **acromedia.nfs/access**: Creates users / groups on clients + server
-* client
+* **acromedia.nfs/client**: Installs software on your client node(s)
-* server
+* **acromedia.nfs/server**: Installs software on your NFS server
-* shares
+* **acromedia.nfs/shares**: Creates mount point(s) + share(s) on your server, and mounts the share to your clients

 ## Use case

 This is for when you want to serve a central uploads directory (i.e Drupal's sites/default/files dir) from one central NFS node, and mount it from all of your application nodes.

+### A warning about security

+NFS has virtually **no** built in security.
+Make sure you configure your firewall to only allow access from fully trusted systems.
+Don't serve NFS from any system connected directly to the internet.

 ## Requirements

-OS: Ubuntu >= 16.04
+- **OS**: Ubuntu >= 16.04

-### Users / Groups
+- **Firewall**: The following ports need to be open on your NFS server, but ***ONLY*** for access by your app nodes:
+    - 111 (tcp) - port mapper service
+    - 2049 (tcp) - nfs service
+    - If using the `nfs_mountd_port` option (see example below), then also the TCP port specified there.
+Mount.d normally uses a dynamic port, but this role can optionally wire it to a single port if necessary.

+## User and Group configuration

-Linux User and Group IDs must end up being identical on each of the client nodes as well as the server node.
+For NFS to work, linux User and Group IDs must be identical on all of the client and server nodes.
+As long as you haven't created any users for your web application yet, this will be no problem.

-If you've set up any web account users / groups yet, you need to go look and and see if they've all got the same UID/GIDs.
+If you have configured web account users, you need to go look and and see if they've all got the same UID/GIDs.
 If they are, great.
 Proceed as in the examples.
 If not, the you need to do one of the following:
   - Scrub your servers and start over from scratch, running these roles first
   - Fix the uids/gids on all your nodes, and then go and fix ownership everywhere (its possible, but a PITA)
   - Define a new set users/groups that you can specify UIDs/GIDs for that are unused.

-### Security

-NFS has virtually **no** built in security.
-Make sure you configure your firewall to only allow access from fully trusted systems.
-Don't serve NFS from any system connected directly to the internet.

 ## Example playbook